appliedAI-Initiative/orb_slam_2_ros/Dependencies.md

 * All code in **g2o** folder.
 This is a modified version of [g2o](https://github.com/RainerKuemmerle/g2o).
 All files included are BSD licensed.

+* All code in **mt_task_queue** folder.
+This is a small and simple task queue which supports mulithreading, result buffering and task priorization.
+All files included are BSD licensed.

 #####Library dependencies

 * **OpenCV**.